pieterberg/Smartie-Sorter/components.md

 5. Electronics
 6. Labels
 7. Supports
-8. Wooden components
+8. Wooden panels

-This section provides more information about the wooden components, acrylic components, 3D printed components, and labels.
+This section provides more information about the wooden components (wooden panels and supports), acrylic components, 3D printed components, and labels.

 Information about the [electronic](https://github.com/pieterberg/Smartie-Sorter/blob/main/electronics.md) components is provided in a separate document.

 ### 1.1.
 Wooden Components

-The wooden components consist of medium density fiberboard (MDF) components for the enclosure's panels and pine for the enclosure's supports.
+The wooden components make use of medium density fiberboard (MDF) for the panels and pine for the supports.

-DXF files for laser cutting the MDF components are provided in the [dxf_files](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/dxf_files) folder.
-Using these DXF files, the Smartie Sorter 3000's enclosure's panels were laser cut from:
+DXF files for laser cutting the MDF components are provided in the [wooden_panels](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/dxf_files/wooden_panels) DXF folder.
+Using these DXF files, the wooden panels were laser cut from:

 - 6 mm MDF